ZacharyWindover/Portfolio/README.md

-# This is a Virtual Portfolio showcasing some of my best projects, the projects I've put the most effort into that I'm confident to showcase as the summation of my learning at Ontario Tech University
+# This is a Virtual Portfolio showcasing some of my largest projects and thr projects I've put the most effort into while learning at Ontario Tech University and beyond.

 ## Projects Completed In University